ramon349/research_utils/README.md

 # research_utils
-Common commands and utils to take note of when working in lab
+Common commands and utils to take note of when working in lab.

-# Tmux
+Feel free to add to the README or add scripts that makes life easier here.

-### running processes in the server without disconnecting
+# Tmux (running processes in the server without disconnecting)
 ```python
 # create a new session with a session name (easier to figure out which session is which)
 tmux new -s session_name